MindK product academy

 Source: StackShare

-• Frameworks – Nest.js.
+• Backend: Typescript, Nest.js.

-• Cloud Storage – Azure Blob Storage.
+• Cloud storage: Azure Blob Storage.

-Web server: Nginx.
+• Web server: Nginx.

-Database: PostgreSQL, MySQL, and MongoDB (optimized for each service).
+• Database: PostgreSQL, MySQL, and MongoDB (optimized for each service).

-Content delivery: Bitbucket pipelines.
+• Content delivery: Bitbucket pipelines.

-Version Control: Bitbucket.
+• Version control: Bitbucket.

-DevOps: Kubernetes cluster on Azure Kubernetes Service.
+• DevOps: Kubernetes cluster on Azure Kubernetes Service.
 Grafana and Zabbix for real-time monitoring.

 CEMAsys SaaS application developed by MindK

-#2 Select a hosting provider
+#2 Select the best hosting provider

 Most people know that the cloud decreases hosting costs.
 But modern cloud platforms can also reduce development costs by as much as 20-40% over the project lifecycle.
 Such platforms provide lots of key features you need in a SaaS app, as services are ready for integration.